cuvillier-ryan/cuvillier-ryan/README.md

 ---
 - 🔭 I’m currently working on ...software devlopment
-- 🌱 I’m currently learning ...Spring/Java, AWS
+- 🌱 I’m currently learning ...Spring/Java, AWS, Python and Web3
 - 👯 I’m looking to collaborate on ...a Full-Stack Project
 - 🤔 I’m looking for help with ...collaboration
 - 💬 Ask me about ...anything